microsoft/PSRule/docs/keywords/PSRule/en-US/about_PSRule_Keywords.md

 - [AllOf](#allof) - Assert that all of the child expressions must be true
 - [Within](#within) - Assert that the field must match any of the values
 - [TypeOf](#typeof) - Assert that the object must be of a specific type
+- [Recommend](#recommend) - Return the process to resolve the issue and pass the rule.

 ### Rule